dkebler/landingpage-guide/content/sections/plugins.md

 ### What are they

 As explained in the [markdown section](#what-are-the-and-about) above shortcodes can be *plugged* into the middle of your markdown files to give them added functionality.

-Each shortcode is invoked with either a {{</* *name* */>}} or {{%/* *name* */%}} and possibly a closing {{</* /*name* */>}} if they enclose some more content.
+Each shortcode is invoked with either a `{{</* name "parameters" */>}}` or `{{%/* name "parameters" */%}}` and possibly a closing `{{%/* /name */%}}` if they enclose some more content.
 It all depends on the nature of the shortcode.

 {{< bookmark "test" "This" >}} landing page theme currently has 12 shortcodes that you might *plugin* and will likely have more in the future (make your requests).
 Below they are documented.
 Most shortcodes have one or more parameters that follow the *name*.
-The shortcodes are listed below with an explanation use case and are linked to a documentation page with details of how to use them.
-But many times the easist way is just to see them in action in the markdown and copy, paste and edit to suit.
+The shortcodes are listed below with an explanation of what they do and are linked to a modal documentation with details of how to use them.
+But many times the easiest way is just to see them in action in the markdown and copy, paste and edit to suit.

 * {{< link url="#modal-avatar" text="avatar" display="modal" >}}  - creates a large circle icon from an image with a link
 * {{< link url="#modal-bookmark" text="bookmark" display="modal" >}}  places a bookmark on the page that to be linked to